Feelings of loneliness are a common human condition. I experienced it.

 Solitude and loneliness

-On two other occasions God has given me unique gifts that no one else could have given.
+On two other occasions, God gave me unique gifts that no one else could have.

-In February of 2017, we had baby goats born just before Valentine’s Day.
-It was an exciting time as these were the first animal babies I had ever helped to deliver.
-I was surprised at how beautiful they were.
+In February 2017, we had baby goats born just before Valentine’s Day.
 Look at the photo of this little one with a surprise on her back of a dark furry heart shape.

 Finally, several months later, one of our hens presented me with an egg that had a darker pigmented heart on the shell, another gift from God.